Health insurance costs in the United States

-Health insurance costs in the United States are a major factor in access to health coverage.
+Health insurance costs are a major factor in access to health coverage in the United States.
 The rising cost of health insurance leads more consumers to go without coverage and increase in insurance cost and accompanying rise in the cost of health care expenses has led health insurers to provide more policies with higher deductibles and other limitations that require the consumer to pay a greater share of the cost themselves.

 Background

 According to Senator Dianne Feinstein, the United States is the "only industrialized nation that relies heavily on a for-profit medical insurance industry to provide basic health care."
-The Kaiser Family Foundation claims that health insurance costs are driven not only by the added cost of health insurers making their profits, but also by rising health costs and administrative costs.
+The Kaiser Family Foundation claims that health insurance costs are driven not only by the added cost of health insurers making their profits but also by rising health costs and administrative costs.

 In 2004, employer-sponsored health insurance premiums grew 11.2% to $9,950 for family coverage, and $3,695 for a single person, according to a survey by the Kaiser Family Foundation and Health Research and Education Trust.
 The survey also found that 61% of workers were receiving employer sponsored health insurance.

 Five years later, Kaiser's 2009 survey found that employer health insurance premiums were $13,375 for a family and $4,824 for a single person.
 About 60% of workers were receiving employer sponsored health insurance.
 Less than half (46%) of employees at small firms with 3 to 9 workers received coverage.
 As of 2008, the percentage of Americans receiving employer sponsored health insurance had declined for the eighth consecutive year, says the Kaiser Family Foundation.

 From 1999 to 2009, Kaiser found that the insurance premiums had climbed 131%, and workers' contribution toward paying that premium jumped 128%.
 In 1999, workers' average contribution to the premium was $1,543, and in 2009 it was $3,515.
 For employers, their contribution was $4,247 in 1999 and $9,860 in 2009.

 The lower a family's income is, the less likely that they can purchase health insurance, according to 2008 US Census figures.
 About 14.5% of households with $50,000 to $75,000 in income did not have health insurance.
 While 24.5% of households with $25,000 or less income went without health insurance.